Maspalomas Beach and Dunes - The Desert in Gran Canaria

 Spain

-Maspalomas Beach and Sand Dunes are located in the south.
-The dunes are constantly changing by the wind and during the night appearing virgin each morning when most footprints disappeared.
-We visited the sand dunes several times, once after rainfall.
-The entire dunes looked cleaned and renewed.
+The dunes are constantly changing by the wind and during the night, appearing virgin each morning when most footprints disappear.
+We visited the dunes several times, once after rainfall.
+The entire dunes looked clean and renewed.

 Maspalomas Sand Dunes after rain